hummingbird-project/hummingbird-examples/auth-jwt/README.md

 # Auth Token (JWT)

-This shows two ways in which you can use JWTs for authentication.
+This project shows two ways in which you can use JWTs using [JWTKit](https://github.com/vapor/jwt-kit) for authentication.

 - With `RS256` tokens issues by third party providers.
 - And generating it's own JWTs after a basic username/password authentication